DanielBrindusa/formatify/README.md

-# Universal File Converter for GitHub Pages
+# Universal File Converter "Formatify"

 A browser-based converter you can upload directly to GitHub and publish with GitHub Pages.